johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 [mp-fig]: mp-diagram.png "Maize plant" height=200px

-### Growth ###
+### Increase ###

 Maize plants grow from seeds sown into the ground.
 Growth begins when the seed's hard, outer shell breaks open, allowing the soft, inner kernel to access the moisture and nutrients within the soil.
 It immediately sprouts roots and a single stem that moves upwards, towards the surface of the soil.

 Once through the surface, the plants leaves can begin photosynthesising sunlight, while its roots continue drawing on soil nutrients and moisture.
 In arid locations, typical of Africa, the most significant growth factor is the sufficiency of rainfall.

-### Reproduction and relocation ###
+### Multiplication ###

-Maize plants multiply by a redistribution of their seeds.
-Each plant produces a number of ears, each of which typically contains 600-800 seeds.
+Each maize plant produces a number of ears, each of which typically contains 600-800 seeds.

+### Expansion ###

+Maize plants expand into new areas through redistribution of their seeds.
 Because of the way the plant has been cultivated, over hundreds of years, the intervention of farmers is required to effectively distribute seeds.

-### Characteristics ###
+### Summary ###

-In summary, we observe the following characteristics of maize plants:
+Thus, we observe the following characteristics of maize plants:

--	*Expansion* ---	organic, rapid, fruitful; each plant potentially produces a hundred-fold multiplication of seeds, often twice a year, depending on climate and soil conditions.
+-	*Increase and expansion* — organic, rapid, fruitful; each plant potentially produces a hundred-fold multiplication of seeds, often twice a year, depending on climate and soil conditions.

--	*Harvest* ---	farmers harvest much of the seed for food, as well as for sowing.
+-	*Harvest* — farmers harvest much of the seed for food, as well as for sowing.

--	*Risks* ---	shallow roots make plants susceptible to poor soils, drought and severe winds.
+-	*Risks* — shallow roots make plants susceptible to poor soils, drought and severe winds.

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Maize*], or
 -	Continue to [*Commercial organisations*]